-The answer is far less important than the process in getting there.
+The answer is far less important than the process of getting there.
 A successful, growing business has the strategic planning systems in place to be able to adequately answer those questions.

 George Has A Succession Problem

 Several years ago, I went to Oxford University to participate in an advanced leadership course.
-A multitude of brilliant business minds from all over the world had congregated there for a host of different reasons; ultimately, all the reasons stemmed from the desire on the part of the participants to be better strategic leaders and figure out how to evolve what they were doing in some way.
+A multitude of brilliant business minds from all over the world had congregated there for a host of different reasons.
+Ultimately, all the reasons stemmed from the desire to be better strategic leaders.
+And figure out how to evolve what they were doing in some way.

-One of the gentlemen I met there (whom I’ll call George) had made a lot of money marrying emerging technologies with commercial markets.
-He had a natural knack for understanding how technology could be used in real-world scenarios, often connecting industries with technology they’d neither previously seen nor considered.
+One gentleman I met there (whom I’ll call George) had made a fortune marrying emerging technologies with commercial markets.
+He had a natural knack for understanding how technology could be used in real-world scenarios, often connecting industries with the technology they’d neither previously seen nor considered.
 Looking at some of his work in the automobile and insurance fields was eye-opening.
 George truly was a visionary.

 For a week, we were immersed in a variety of different discussion groups, case studies and creative problem-solving activities.
 One of my favourite things was when they had us conduct a choir.
 It was about how to bring a team along, even if you weren’t completely familiar with each other.

 Now, this may seem like a simple scenario.
 Post the job to all of the typical places, gather applicants and interview the best ones.
-The problem was, there wasn’t anybody who came close to having George’s mix of skills and experience, and he wasn’t finding the right person.
+The problem was, that there wasn’t anybody who came close to having George’s mix of skills and experience.

 He had no idea how he was going to find this person and knew that stepping away from day-to-day operations and attending this course, getting feedback from other professionals and having the thinking time he needed might just be the way to get to his answer.